raspberrypilearning/morse-code-virtual-radio/worksheet.md

 Press `Ctrl + C` to quit.

-### Translate into text
+### Translate Morse Code into text

 Next, we need a way to combine these dots and dashes to form letters and words.
 This is actually a little more tricky than it sounds.
-Consider how we're going to know when the user has finished a letter and when they have finished a word.
+Consider how we're going to know when the user has finished keying in a letter and when they have finished a word.
 The correct behaviour will be the following:

-- When they finish a letter, display the *letter*
+- When they finish keying in a letter, display the *letter*
-- When they finish a word, display a *space character*
+- When they finish keying in a word, display a *space character*

-I am going to provide some code to make this easier.
-This code will allow you to take a string of dots and dashes and look up the corresponding letter of the alphabet.
+The following code should make this easier, by allowing you to take a string of dots and dashes and look up the corresponding letter of the alphabet.
 Enter the following command to download this code:

 ```bash
 wget https://goo.gl/aRjulj -O morse_lookup.py --no-check-certificate
 ```

-Now let's have a quick look at it.
+Now let's have a look at it.
 Enter the command below to edit the file:

 ```bash
 nano morse_lookup.py
 ```

-The `morse_code_lookup` variable is a Python *dictionary* object.
+The `morse_code_lookup` variable is a Python dictionary object.
 A dictionary works using keys and values; for every key there is a corresponding value.
 You could create a dictionary to translate between, say, English and French.
-The key could be *Hello* and the value would be *Bonjour*.
+The key could be "Hello" and the value would be "Bonjour".
 Look at the code below as an example:

 ```python
 english_to_french = {